umalabs/correlated-authorization/README.md

 </p>
 <br>
 <p class="abstract">
 &emsp;<strong><em>Abstract</em></strong>—<em>Correlated&nbsp;authorization</em> is a dual-authority authorization protocol built on top of User-Managed Access (UMA) [1, 2] and OAuth 2.0 Token Exchange [3] protocols that allows users (resource owners) to delegate access to other users (requesting parties) across security domain boundaries.
-The requesting party is responsible for creating the request, while the resource owner approves this request either when it is online or by creating a relationship-driven policy.
+The requesting party is responsible for creating the request, while the resource owner approves this request either when it is online or by creating a policy.
 The resource owner and the requesting party may belong to different security domains administered by the respective authorities.</p>
 <p class="abstract">
 &emsp;This concept uses a permission ticket issued by the resource owner's authorization server as a correlation handle that binds the requesting party's claims to the authorization process.
 An email address is used as the unique requesting party identifier for cross-domain access control.
-The intrinsic challenge-response authentication protocol elevates trust between the resource owner's authorization server and the requesting party's authorization server, which also acts as the identity provider.
+The challenge-response authentication protocol is used to authenticate the requesting party to the resource owner's authorization server.
+Trust between the resource owner's authorization server and the requesting party's authorization server is elevated by the push-pull mechanism.
 </p>

 ## I. Introduction